Saturday, December 25, 2021

 water the jugular,

-square of mouth,
+how it dances, square of mouth,

 smutched ghost,

-frosted in grimace,
+frosted of grimace,

 crystalline, translucent